CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 USING (id)
 ```

-#### Match to Centrelines and Categorize Bylaws
+#### Incorporate Centrelines without Bylaws and Cut Centrelines

 The previous step only converts all bylaws into centrelines and do not include centrelines that are not stated in the bylaws.
 This [mat view query](sql/mat-view-bylaws_centreline_categorized.sql) categorizes bylaws into different parts and incorporates that into the centreline layer into a mat view named `gis.bylaws_centreline_categorized`.
 We check if the centrelines are involved in any bylaws, if they are not, set the speed limit to 50km/h.
 If they are just partially included in the bylaws, we check if there's another bylaw that governs that centreline.
 If there is, apply the next bylaw; If there is none, set the speed limit to 50km/h.
 For a centreline that is included partially in more than one bylaws, it falls into the part two category.
 This query may seem long but it is technically just handling the bylaws in a few parts.

-1. no_bylaw -> centrelines not involved in bylaws and so the speed limits are set to 50 km/h
+1. no_bylaw -> No bylaw matched, therefore default of 50 km/hr for urban street applies

 2. whole_added -> centrelines involved in bylaws, be it fully or partially